 The Micro (not to be confused with the Swedish 'Microbike' from the late 80s) was designed by Peter Radnall, a well known component manufacturer.
 As the 'Micro' name suggests, the folded bike was meant to be small – small enough to carry anywhere, even on crowded buses and trains.
-And the best way to achieve a small fold was to start with a bike that was already small in its unfolded state.
+And the best way to achieve that was to start with a bike that was already small in its unfolded state.

 In designing the frame, Radnall opted for welded steel tubing, which made it a lot simpler than the bolted-together aluminium frame of the Bickerton.
 (Simpler yes, but not without drawbacks, of which more anon.)
 But the brief definitely called for something new, so Radnall thought outside the diamond and came up with an original; the 'Y' frame.
 This style and its derivatives are now everywhere you look, but for the 70s it was radical indeed.